Mount Rainier Elopement Guide

 Do You Need a Permit to Elope in Mt.
 Rainier National Park?

-If you want to have your ceremony within park bounds, you will need a special use permit.
+If you want to have your ceremony within park bounds, you will need a special use permit, usually $25-250.
+Mt.
+Rainier has pretty strict guidelines on ceremony locations and group limits.
 If you elope with us we’ll walk you through permitting requirements for any locations we’re planning for.
-Here’s what you need to know, in short:

 Park Passes